Want a more efficient way to evaluate your business?

 But hey, it’s part of the process, and it requires (sometimes brutal) honesty.
 The good news?
 Getting those weak points out in the open is the only way to address and overcome them.

-In a SWOT analysis, your weaknesses – like your strengths – address internal factors you can control.
+When you are conducting a SWOT analysis, your weaknesses – like your strengths – address internal factors you can control.
 But this time, it’s the negative factors.

 This is where it’s especially helpful to have your SWOT team on hand, especially anyone who can address areas of the business you may not be as involved with.